vnguyenbfb/vnguyenbfb.github.io/_posts/2017-05-30-Immigrants to Canada.md

 <img src="/assets/images/P7_4.png">

-We choose the cut-off threshold of accumulated 100,000 immigrants for each country in the period of 1980 - 2013 and got a list of 13 countries among which India has the highest number (691,904), second is China (659,962), third is the UK (551,500), and fourth is Philippines(511,391).
+We choose the cut-off threshold of an accumulation of at least 100,000 immigrants for each country in the period of 1980 - 2013 and got a list of 13 countries among which India has the highest number (691,904), second is China (659,962), third is the UK (551,500), and fourth is Philippines(511,391).
 The next one in the ranking is Pakistan and is only 47% of Philippines level.

 ```
 # Plotting line graphs